-The financial information of the Covered Bond Guarantor derive from the statutory financial statements of the Covered Bond Guarantor as at and for the year ended on 31 December 2011, 31 December 2012 and 31 December 2013.
-They are prepared in accordance with IAS/IFRS Accounting Standards principles in respect of which an audited report has been delivered by Reconta Ernst and Young S.p.A. on 9 March 2012, 12 March 2013 and 18 March 2014 respectively.
-Such financial statements, together with the report of Reconta Ernst and Young S.p.A. and the accompanying notes, are incorporated by reference into this Base Prospectus.
-The financial information are incorporated by reference into this Base Prospectus (see the section headed "Documents incorporated by reference")."
+"The statutory interim financial statements of ISP OBG S.r.l. for the half-year period ended 30 June 2014, has been prepared in accordance with IAS/IFRS Accounting Standards principles in respect of which an auditors' report on review has been delivered by KPMG S.p.A. on 4 August 2014.
+The financial information of the Covered Bond Guarantor derive from the statutory financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2012 and 31 December 2013.
+They are prepared in accordance with IAS/IFRS Accounting Standards principles in respect of which an audit report has been delivered respectively by Reconta Ernst and Young S.p.A. on 13 March 2013 and by KPMG S.p.A. on 19 March 2014.
+Such financial statements, together with the reports respectively of Reconta Ernst and Young S.p.A. and KPMG S.p.A. and the relevant accompanying notes, are incorporated by reference into this Base Prospectus (see the section headed "Documents incorporated by reference").